CP-Barnsley/CP_Barn_Prof_Portfolio/README.md

 Current experience:
   - Implementation of Microsoft Fabric SaaS platform, building scaleable and resilient ETL pipelines
   - Productionising ML models using supervised/unsupervised learning
-  - Working alongside central government cabient office in implementing and utilising AI in the workplace
+  - Working alongside central government cabinet office in implementing and utilising AI in the workplace
   - Building an 'AI First' data platform
   - Utilising traditional and emerging coding languages, such as SQL, T-SQL, K-SQL, Python, PySpark/Spark

 Future development:
   - Building and training a 'Barnsley' LLM
-  - Agentic AI and foundation data preperation
+  - Agentic AI and foundation data preparation
   - Moving on-premise (or virtual on-premise) into cloud infrastructure
   - Enabling Barnsley through digital inclusion and better access to data